justinww04/social-app/README.md

+also starting to work on a app earned currency used for in app items/promotions

 did optimization for social app when uploading pictures they were sizing incorrectly - worked on today - finished mobile optimization